-The Applicants, as part of the Full Application, will submit the Project Plan, Financial plan and the Curriculum Vitae of the key persons involved.
-The Full Application has to be submitted on pre-defined forms (attached, Annex B and C) filled out completely and sent via email to dorin.rojnevschi@undp.org until the given deadline.
+Only those Applicants who are selected and invited in the pre-application phase submit the Full Application, which consists of Project Plan, Financial plan and the Curriculum Vitae of the key persons involved.
+The Full Application have to be submitted on pre-defined forms (attached, Annex B) filled out completely and sent via email to serghei.botezatu@undp.orguntil the stated deadline.
+A template for the Financial Plan is provided as Annex C, which can be optionally used by the applicants.
 Companies should also present a standard cash-flow and investment plan with ROI calculations.
 There is no standard form for the CVs.

-The Project Plan should contain the detailed elaboration of the innovative concept, analysis of the existing and future market, prediction of the commercialization potential, revenue models ensuring sustainability.
-Envisaged development activities can include: staff engagement, necessary material means and needed advisory services and training.
-The Projects should be tackling cross-cutting constraints for innovation and proposing specific (collaborative) technical and conceptual innovative solutions to such constraints.

-Under the public services stream, these solutions must show their potential to ultimately become a public good that would further inform policymakers about the most feasible solutions to overcome such barriers.
+The Project Plan (full project proposal) should contain the detailed elaboration of the innovative concept, analysis of the existing and future market, prediction of the commercialization potential, revenue models ensuring sustainability.
+Envisaged development activities can include: staff engagement, necessary material means and needed advisory services and trainings.
+The Projects should be tackling cross-cutting constraints for innovation and proposing specific (collaborative) technical and conceptual innovative solutions to such constraint that would ultimately become a public good and would further inform policy makers about the most feasible solutions to overcome such barriers.
+For the collaborative innovative solution, this is the one that is jointly developed, proposed and ready to be co-financed in the implementation phase by the CGC.